MPBA/pyphysio/RETHINK.md

         - Why not Settings?
 Because of the eventual parallelism, anything static
         - A dictionary with some defaults would be a good choice, but what if we want to compute the same feature with diverse parameters?
             Instead of using a type class instance we can use a wrapper, a decorator containing the parameters and the type information.
+            WRONG!
+                - Abandoned this way, static method raw_compute contains the algorithm, instances of the class are used to store different sets of parameters

 - General compute function: we can use a DataFrame instead of a list of Series as parameter, but it is better to have a list because of performance issues